Call: 0131 3708028 | Email: annja@anlofin.com

 If a car is branded, will this impact the benefit in kind tax?

 No, it won’t.
-You will still need to pay benefit in kind tax on the private use of the vehicle, unless it is a pool car that is used by a group of employees only for business purposes.
+You will still need to pay benefit-in-kind tax on the private use of the vehicle unless it is a pool car that is used by a group of employees only for business purposes.
 Even if a car is heavily branded from the front to the back, the vehicle is still seen as a car for HMRC purposes, and any private or personal usage will be taxed accordingly.

 When I thought about HMRC’s views on this, it made sense.
 If I go to Sainsbury’s with my branded vehicle, I am still doing a personal shop with a company car.
 Even if my car provides advertisement during my shop, there is no way that HMRC can know that or calculate a value to the business for that exposure.